 When we hear about something that challenges our self-perception of who we are, a basic psychological "fight or flight" survival mechanism kicks in.
-In many cases, once we have a chance to process it, we may benefit from it in the long run.
-However, our immediate reaction is often to rankle at the input.
+In many cases, once employees have a chance to process it, they may benefit from it in the long run.
+However, the immediate reaction is often to rankle at the input.

-Managers understand that we are uncomfortable receiving criticism and this feeds their own hesitancy to deliver it.
-In many instances, a manager is concerned that he/she will risk damaging a relationship with an employee if they offer criticism, and they delay or avoid giving it.
+Managers understand that employees are uncomfortable receiving criticism and this feeds their own hesitancy to deliver it.
+In many instances, a manager is concerned that they will risk damaging a relationship with an employee if they offer criticism, and they delay or avoid giving it.

-Another reason employees don’t get enough feedback is that most managers have not been trained on delivering it and are not very good at it.
-The solution to all of this is training followed by consistent practice.
-Feedback does not have to be frightening, uncomfortable or difficult.
-With practice and patience, managers can improve their comfort and confidence with feedback and employees will appreciate the improved developmental support.
+Another reason employees feel they don’t get enough feedback is that most managers have not been trained in delivering feedback and are not very good at it.
+Becoming good at it requires training, followed by consistent practice.
+Delivering feedback does not have to be frightening, uncomfortable or difficult.
+With practice and patience, managers can improve their comfort and confidence with giving it and employees will appreciate the improved developmental support.

 - Start with examining your intentions.
 What’s the purpose of the feedback?
 Is it to punish the employee, get it off your chest to make you feel better, or is it truly help the employee improve because you care about them?
 Feedback is personal, and your intention will affect the way your message is delivered and received.

 - Make giving positive and critical feedback a frequent event.
-Instead of saving feedback for a big event, like the annual performance review, build giving feedback a regular part of your day-to-day conversations and regular meetings.
+Instead of saving feedback for a big event, like the annual performance review, make giving feedback a regular part of your day-to-day conversations and meetings.

 - Ask for feedback.
 When a manager asks for feedback, it helps establish a foundation of mutual respect and partnership.
-Role modeling receiving feedback non-defensively will help the employee learn to do the same.
+By role modeling receiving feedback non-defensively, employees will learn to do the same.

-- Immediate and timely.
+- Be immediate and timely.
 Make sure the feedback is as closely connected to the behavior as possible, otherwise it will lose its impact.